Spring Garden Revival

 Hanover’s climate (USDA Zone 6b) requires careful timing of fertilizer applications:

-• Early Spring (April–May): Light application (0.5–0.7 lbs N/1,000 sq ft) when grass resumes growth.
+• Early Spring (April–May): Light application (0.5–0.7 lbs N/1,000 sq ft) when soil reaches 50–55°F

-• Late Spring (late May–early June): Optional light application (0.5 lbs N) if needed.
+• Late Spring (late May–early June): Optional light application (0.5 lbs N) if needed

-• Summer (July–August): Avoid applications during heat/drought stress.
+• Summer (July–August): Avoid applications during heat/drought stress

-• Primary Fall (September): Most important—apply 0.9–1.0 lbs N/1,000 sq ft for root development.
+• Primary Fall (September): Most important; 0.9–1.0 lbs N/1,000 sq ft for root development

-• Late Fall (October–November): Final application (0.7–0.9 lbs N/1,000 sq ft) before freeze.
-Coordinate with weather: apply when soil is moist (not saturated), soil temp >50°F, and no >0.5 inch rain forecast within 24–48 hours.
+• Late Fall (October–November): Final application (0.7–0.9 lbs N/1,000 sq ft) before ground freeze Coordinate with weather: apply when soil is moist (not saturated), soil temp is at least 50°F, and no >0.5 inch rain is forecast within 24–48 hours.
 Irrigate with 0.25–0.5 inches if no rain follows.
-Adjust for microclimates and shade.
+Adjust for microclimates: coastal areas, urban heat islands, and shaded lawns require tailored approaches.

 Water Quality Protection & Stormwater Management in Compliance with Hanover’s MS4 Program